Margin (economics)

 Within economics, margin is a concept used to describe the current level of consumption or production of a good or service.
 Margin also encompasses various concepts within economics, denoted as marginal concepts, which are used to explain the specific change in the quantity of goods and services produced and consumed.
 These concepts are central to the economic theory of marginalism.
-This is a theory that states that economic decisions are made in reference to incremental units at the margin, and it further suggests that the decision on whether an individual or entity will obtain additional units of a good or service depending on the marginal utility of the product.
+This is a theory that states that economic decisions are made in reference to incremental units at the margin, and it further suggests that the decision on whether an individual or entity will obtain additional units of a good or service depends on the marginal utility of the product.

 These marginal concepts are used to theorise various market behaviours and form the basis of price theory.
 It is a central idea within microeconomics and is used to predict the demand and supply of goods and services within an economy.

 Marginal concepts

 Marginal cost

 Marginal cost is the change in monetary cost associated with an increase in the quantity of production of a certain good or service.
 It is measured in dollars per unit, and includes all the variable costs that alter depending on the level of production.
 Marginal cost differs from average cost as it solely provides the additional cost of one unit, rather than the average cost of each unit.

 The marginal cost function is the slope of the total cost function.
 Thus, given a continuous and differentiable cost function, the marginal cost function is the derivative of the cost function with respect to the quantity produced.